🌐 Web Reader — Learn the Buddha’s teachings in their earliest recorded form, with parallel Pāli and English texts.

 Unification Goals

-- Preserve causality sequence when inferable from the Pāli texts of how things come to be be, how they change and how they fade away, e.g. wearing away of the taints instead of destruction of the taints.
+Preserve causality sequence when inferable from the Pāli texts of how things have come to be, how they change and how they fade away, e.g. wearing away of the mental defilements instead of destruction of the taints.

 Reading experience